SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: Experiments

-\textbf{Datasets} We evaluate our model with two widely used benchmark datasets: Text-VQA~\cite{singh2019towards} and ST-VQA~\cite{biten2019scene}.
-The Text-VQA dataset collected 28,408 images from the Open Images v3 dataset, with 45,336 question-image pairs which are split into 34,602, 5,000 and 5,734 for training, validation and testing respectively.
-The ST-VQA dataset collected 23,038 images from multiple image dataset sources.
-There are 17,028 images/23,446 questions for training set, 1,893 images/2,628 questions for validation set, and 2,971 images/4,070 questions for test set.
+We evaluate our model with two widely used benchmark datasets: Text-VQA and ST-VQA.
+The Text-VQA dataset was proposed by~\cite{singh2019towards} in 2019.
+Different from the conventional VQA datasets, images in the Text-VQA dataset contain texts in different formats, and the questions are specifically designed to be answered by referring to the textual information in images.
+The Text-VQA dataset collects 28,408 images that contain texts from the Open Images v3 dataset \cite{openimages}.
+There are 45,336 question--image pairs in the Text-VQA dataset, which are split into 34,602, 5000 and 5734 for training, validation and testing, respectively.
+Each question has 10 ground truth answers, and the voting of these 10 answers is used to compute the soft accuracy score.
+The ST-VQA dataset~\cite{biten2019scene} is a concurrent work of the Text-VQA dataset.
+However, different from the Text-VQA dataset, the 23,038 images in the ST-VQA dataset are collected from multiple source image datasets, including the Coco-text~\cite{veit2016cocotext}, Visual Genome~\cite{Krishna2017VG}, VizWiz~\cite{gurari2018vizwiz}, ICDAR~\cite{Karatzas2013ICDAR,Karatzas2015ICDAR}, ImageNet~\cite{deng2009imagenet} and IIIT-STR~\cite{mishra2013iiitstr} datasets, in order to reduce the effect of possible biases from a single-source image dataset.
+There are 17,028 images/23,446 questions for the training set, 1893 images/2628 questions for the validation set and 2971 images/4070 questions for the test set.
+Each question has at most 2 ground truth answers to compute the accuracy score by soft voting, similar to the VQA context.
+To clearly show the difference between conventional VQA datasets and the Text-VQA/ST-VQA dataset, we list some typical conventional VQA datasets and compare them in terms of various aspects in Table~\ref{tab:dataset_compare}.